 Ankle sprains can cause severe pain and discomfort and even limit mobility as it can be difficult to stand or walk with a sprained ankle.
 Minor ankle sprains often can be treated by applying ice and resting the foot.
 More severe ankle sprains should be examined by a podiatrist who can recommend appropriate treatment options for healing the sprain.
 Without proper treatment, a serious sprain could lead to chronic pain and instability.
-At Southern Maine Foot & Ankle in Scarborough, Windham, and Brunswick, ME, Dr. Peter Ocampo is your podiatrist for the treatment of ankle sprains.
+At Southern Maine Foot & Ankle in Scarborough and Windham, ME, Dr. Peter Ocampo is your podiatrist for the treatment of ankle sprains.

 Causes of Ankle Sprains